renato-penna/renato-penna/README.md

 ### Hi there 👋

-I'm Renato Penna, and I'm a Electronic Engineer at LocatorOne and I've been working in tech since 2001.
+I'm Renato Penna, and I'm a Software Engineer and I've been working in tech since 2001.
 I'm from Brazil, and I'm currently living in São Paulo.

 ## ⚡ Technologies